Competitive Faction Focus: Death Guard (Updated August 14, 2024)

 From there, you have a lot of options depending on whether you’re going to go heavy on vehicles or not.

 If you’re going heavy on vehicles, you have a ton of options.
 Bloat-Drones are dirt cheap now, and the Plaguespitter variant has some pretty solid, reliable shooting output.
 The Fleshmower variant also has some utility, though I’d avoid the heavy blight launcher.
-Death Guard Predators are also very solid units in both forms, though recently the Destructor has seen more play.
+Death Guard Predators are also very solid units in both forms, though recently the Destructor has seen more play thanks to having a 3-damage gun.
 The ability to combine their shooting with the Rattlejoint Ague contagion for -1 to an enemy’s saves really makes their Predator Autocannons a nasty threat, and when you add in their Destructor ability against Infantry they’re suddenly hitting at AP-3 or AP-4 with Ferric Blight tacked on.
 That means you can put out an insane amount of damage and it’s not rare to see a top 4 Death Guard list running 2-3 Predators.

-If you’re going vehicle-heavy, it’s worth looking at some Plagueburst Crawlers.
+It’s also worth looking at some Plagueburst Crawlers.
 These got a points hike in the Q1 Dataslate and no longer have the ability to hit indirect targets on a 2+ with help from Mortarion and a Lord of Virulence but they’re still very good and some of the army’s best damage output.
 The big difference is that now you just play them more aggressively, moving up and taking on targets you can see.
 The PBC combines a solid mix of movement (10”), and Toughness (T10, 12W, 2+/5++) on a body that includes the army’s best anti-tank weapons and a solid indirect fire option in the Plagueburst Mortar.
 I still prefer Entropy Cannons on mine for some anti-vehicle support but having one with plaguespitters is a solid shout.

 If you want more vehicles, Myphitic Blight-Haulers are fast little anti-vehicle machines, and cheap enough to play, though their inability to hurt MONSTER targets and small shot count make them a bit too unreliable for my tastes.
 The Death Guard Helbrute has the tantalizing ability to afflict any unit he hits with your contagion effect, letting you apply that effect at range, but in my experience this just doesn’t matter that much – he’s still too expensive and ineffective and you’ll just get into contagion range the next turn by plowing forward with vehicles anyways.